Skip to main content

 About 20 to 30 students participated in the event.
 Students were holding signs with quotes like "Africa is not a country," "I do not speak African," and "Africa is not filled with diseases."

-Aboagye said a lot of
+Aboagye said a lot of students at UK have little knowledge about Africa.

 By Gail Hairston